Free Printable Design Grids for Pattern Stamping Part 1

 Halloooo you.
-During some recent TV shows I highlighted a way of using a lightbox with some printed grids to create pattern stamping designs and had a fair few questions on where you could get those print outs.
+I recently highlighted a way of using a light box with some printed grids to create pattern stamping designs and had a fair few questions on where you could get those print outs.

-The ones that I used on the shows were very old and I created those a long time ago and don’t have the originals so have set about creating a whole new set for you to play with.
+The ones that I used were very old and I created those a long time ago and don’t have the originals so have set about creating a whole new set for you to play with.

-The downloads will be in multi-page PDF format so you can print the lot out in one go, or just the one page – no muss, no fuss.
+The downloads are free and will be in a multi-page PDF format so you can print the lot out in one go, or just the one page – no muss, no fuss.

 If you would like to join me in having a go at pattern stamping using printed grids then all you need to do is click here to download Gentleman Crafter’s Handy Pattern Stamping Grid eBooklet, PS, you can use these for more than just pattern stamping – think embellishments, rhinestones etc.